 - Kijuju from Resident Evil 5.

-- Far Cry 2 is set in a place like this, though it includes multiple environments one might expect in Africa (jungle, desert, savannah) in a very small space.
+- The setting of Far Cry 2 , Bowa-Seko, is like this, though it includes multiple environments one might expect in Africa (jungle, desert, savannah) in a very small space.
+Its corrupt monarchy was ousted from power and now two factions, the APR and the UFLL, are locked in a civil war.

 - The early levels of Ace Combat: Assault Horizon are set in an unspecified East African country, before the action moves north.